KrizelDeveloper/KrizelDeveloper/README.md

 # 👋 Hi there, I'm Krizel!

-I'm an aspiring application developer with a strong interest in user-focused software, game development, and clear communication.
+I'm an aspiring game developer with a strong interest in user-focused software, game development, and clear communication.
 I believe technology should be accessible, understandable, and empowering — and I bring that philosophy into everything I create.

 ---